Streamerbot/docs/streamerbot/3.api/2.triggers/integrations/streamlabs/donation.md

-`donationAmount` | The amount of the donation `donationCurrency` | The 3 letter payment currency code `donationFormattedAmount` | The donation amount with the currency symbol `donationMessage` | The dontaion message that the user may has included `isTest` | Boolean value indicating if the tip was a test `True`/`False`
+`donationAmount` | The amount of the donation `donationCurrency` | The 3 letter payment currency code `donationFormattedAmount` | The donation amount with the currency symbol `donationMessage` | The donation message that the user may has included `isTest` | Boolean value indicating if the tip was a test `True`/`False`